 - If driving, it is a short commute to IPS (about 7-15 min depending on traffic) and many students also carpool.

-- It is near grocery stores, St.Rita’s and Blessed Sacrament Catholic Churches.
+- It is near grocery stores, in walking distance of St.Rita’s Catholic Church, and close to Blessed Sacrament Catholic Church.

 - It is walking distance to Shirlington, an area with restaurants, a movie theater, coffee shops and a library. http://villageatshirlington.com/.